B.S., Johns Hopkins University; Ph.D., Rice University

-I teach at all levels of the Wellesley curriculum with a focus on the interdisciplinary nature of modern cellular biology.
-I typically teach a lecture and laboratory section of introductory cell and molecular biology (BISC 110/112) as well as cell biology (BISC/BIOC 220).
-I also teach an upper-level seminar course on modern biological imaging (BISC 328), which examines how scientists and clinicians address physiologically relevant questions using imaging-based modalities.
+I teach at all levels of the Wellesley curriculum with a focus on cell biology.
+I typically teach a lecture (and sometimes laboratory) section of introductory cell and molecular biology (BISC 110) as well as cell biology (BISC/BIOC 220).
+I also teach an upper-level course, biological microscopy with laboratory (BISC 329), which takes an interdisciplinary approach to examine how scientists address physiologically significant questions using microscopy and imaging approaches.

-At home, I enjoy spending time with my husband (bioengineering faculty at Brown University), my son, and our two dogs, all of who provide endless entertainment.
-I try to keep active as a “retired” competitive swimmer and have taken up running half-marathons.
-I enjoy baking, gardening, and reading science-related nonfiction.
+At home, I spend my time with Eric Darling (bioengineering faculty at Brown University), our two young children, and our dog, all of whom provide endless entertainment.
+I try to keep active as a “retired” competitive swimmer and go running and hiking.
+I also enjoy gardening, birding, and reading science-related nonfiction (when there is time!).